oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

   # systemctl start docker
   ```

 9. Verify you have enough memory and cpu resources available for container.
-For details, please refer to [Oracle 21c Grid Infrastructure Installation and Upgrade Guide](https://docs.oracle.com/en/database/oracle/oracle-database/21/cwlin/index.html)
+For details, refer to [Oracle 21c Grid Infrastructure Installation and Upgrade Guide](https://docs.oracle.com/en/database/oracle/oracle-database/21/cwlin/index.html)

 10. To resolve VIPs and SCAN IPs, we are using a dummy DNS container in this guide.
 Before proceeding to the next step, create a [DNS server container](../OracleDNSServer/README.md).
 If you have a pre-configured DNS server in your environment, you can replace `-e DNS_SERVERS=172.16.1.25`, `--dns=172.16.1.25`, `-e DOMAIN=example.com`  and `--dns-search=example.com` parameters in **Section 2: Building Oracle RAC Database Docker Install Images** with the `DOMAIN_NAME' and 'DNS_SERVER' based on your environment.